hummingbird-dev/hummingbird-treeview/README.md

 ```

-Set the height of the treeview element "relative" with *data-height="100%"* or "absolute" with *data-height="350px"* and make it
+Set the height of the treeview element "relative" with
+*data-height="100%"* or "absolute" with *data-height="350px"* and make
-fully scrollable with *data-scroll="true"*.
-Additionally it is possible to set custom ids and
+it fully scrollable with *data-scroll="true"*.
+Additionally it is
-data-ids.
-Set a data-id (e.g. to "_movies") to the div class="hummingbird-treeview-converter"
+possible to set custom ids and data-ids.
+Set a data-id (e.g. to
+"_movies") to the div class="hummingbird-treeview-converter" to
-to address the treeview via the id "treeview_movies".
-Leave it empty to use the standard id "treeview".
+address the treeview via the id "treeview_movies".
+Leave it empty to
-Use *data-css* to inject arbitrary CSS.
-The example above uses a dynamical (relative) height and only scolling in x direction.
+use the standard id "treeview".
+The example above uses a dynamical
+(relative) height and only scolling in x direction.
+Add more custom
-Add more custom functionality to the nodes by injecting the "data-str", see node "The Untouchables" above.
+functionality to the nodes by injecting the "data-str", see node "The
-The "data-str" has custom commands enclosed in single quotes, which can be used e.g. by other JavaScript methods.
+Untouchables" above.
+The "data-str" has custom commands enclosed in
+single quotes, which can be used e.g. by other JavaScript methods.
+In
-In this example we use Bootstraps tool-tips to show the production year of the movie in a tool-tip.
+this example we use Bootstraps tool-tips to show the production year
+of the movie in a tool-tip.
+Use *data-css* to inject arbitrary CSS,
+**except** text colors and background colors.
+Because those change
+dynamically on hover.
+Therefore use *data-nonHoverColor,
+data-nonHoverColor_bg, data-HoverColor, data-HoverColor_bg* as in the
+example above with "Robert De Niro".
+Note that these options don't
+work with *hoverMode="bootstrap"*, only with the default hoverMode,
+i.e. *hoverMode="html"*

 Set options, e.g.: (detailed description of all options below)